2400/git-lab-2/README.md

 ----
 ## Undoing Changes (Files/Commits)

+Each team member will complete the following section independently.

 One of the most important features of git is its ability to recover older versions of files or repositories.
 Git keeps track of the repository history through its commits.
 Each commit is identified by a unique hexadecimal id/hash number (example: `e72f52ae4336d16d1affef8a0dc5162039022db2`).
 To see all commit history, execute the command `git log`.
 You should see something similar to the following:

 ```console